andrejacobs/ajfs/Planning/Specs.md

         -   `--force`: Override an existing database.
     -   See the path filtering section on how to control which directories and files will be walked.
     -   `--dry-run`: Instead of creating the database, this will walk the hierarchy and display the files and directories that would have been stored.
+    -   Can be safely interrupted (SIGINT Ctrl+C / SIGTERM) while the file signature hashes are being calculated given that this process could take hours on a big data set.
+Use `resume` to resume calculating hashes.
     -   Example: `ajfs scan /dir/to/scan` (creates ./db.ajfs) or `ajfs scan /path/to/db /path/to/scan`

+-   `resume`

+    -   Resume calculating the file signature hashes if a previous scan was safely interrupted.

+-   `update`

+    -   Perform a scan and update an existing database.
+    -   It will only recalculate file signature hashes for things that have changed or been added.

+-   `info`

+    -   Display information about a database.
+    -   path, version, root path, meta (os, arch), file size, creation date
+    -   number of entries (files, directories)
+    -   total size of all files, max file size, avg file size
+    -   Will also check the file integrity against the stored checksum.
+    -   Example: `ajfs info` (uses ./db.ajfs) or `ajfs info /path/to/db`

 -   `list`